 Leave Inverness westwards on the A862 following the Beauly Firth which will be just to your north, along the western edges of the Black Isle, so named for its dark fertile soils, and continue to the ruins of Beauly Priory which can be found just to your right on the High Street in Beauly itself.
 The former Valliscaulian house of worship, which later became Cistercian, has extensive ruins amongst a large graveyard and possibly dates from the 13th century, being abandoned in the 17th.
-As the initial order of monks that worshipped here were from France the name of Beauly is taken from the French words 'beau lieu' meaning a lovely place.
-From here continue on to Muir of Ord then turn left and take the A832 West Road.
+As the initial order of monks that worshipped here were from France the name of Beauly is taken from the French words 'beau lieu' meaning a lovely place, and indeed it is.
+Savour the ruined monastic buildings and enjoy the gardens before continuing on to Muir of Ord where you turn left and take the A832 West Road.
 Eventually you will come across the buildings of the Glen Ord Distillery right in front of you.
 Take a left turn here for the visitor centre and guided tours.
 The distillery opened in 1838 producing the Glen Ord single malt whisky.
+The word whisky, by the way, is derived from 'Uisge beatha' a gaelic phrase meaning Water of Life.

 Although obscured by birch trees, views of Loch Garve will soon open up to your right as you approach the village of Garve itself then take a left turn here following A832 towards Kyle of Lochalsh.